 There's been much debate on how old children should be to get their ears pierced, but how young is too young?

-Celebrities like Kim Kardashian, Katie Price and Angelina Jolie have pierced their children’s ears at a young age, bringing the debate to the table again and again.
+Celebrities like Kim Kardashian, Katie Price and Angelina Jolie have all had their children’s ears pierced at a young age, bringing the debate to the table again and again.

-But when it comes to piercing children’s ears, how young is actually too young?
+But when it comes to getting your children’s ears pierced, how young is actually too young?

 Because there is no legal age restriction on most body piercings (although a consent form needs signing for under-16s) the decision is entirely on your shoulders – and many mums and dads struggle to find an age where they feel comfortable saying yes to have their kids’ ears pierced.